 At Saint Joseph Parish, The Rite of Christian Initiation for Adults (RCIA) is a group of Catholics and Non-Catholics who wish to learn about the Catholic faith.
 They are initiated into the Catholic Church at the Easter Vigil.
-The group meets on Wednesdays from September until Easter.
+The group meets on Wednesdays starting September 13, 2017 until Easter.

 Persons baptized into another Christian church and now seeking full communion with the Catholic Church are also welcomed to participate along with catechumens in the RCIA in the process of learning about the Catholic faith and being formed in that faith.
 They bring to the process of preparation their prior experience of Christian life and prayer.
 For a baptized Christian, reception into full communion with the Catholic Church involves reception of the Sacrament of Penance and Reconciliation and then a Profession of Faith followed by the celebration of Confirmation and the Eucharist.